Biggest High School Football Stadiums

 Year opened: 1952

-Most famously, BREC Memorial Stadium was the home of the Grantland Rice Bowl from 1969 to 1973.
-The bowl game was named for one of the greatest sportswriters of all time and featured what would become known as the best NCAA Division II and Division III teams in the country.
+Most famously, BREC Memorial Stadium was the home of the Grantland Rice Bowl from 1969 to 1973 that feature the best small-college teams in the country — the divisions that would ultimately become known as NCAA Division II and NCAA Division III.

 2. Tom Benson Hall of Fame Stadium